microsoft/TypeScript-Website/packages/playground-handbook/copy/en/Examples.md

 - **JavaScript** - showing how TypeScript types can interact with runtime code, how to work with different environments and existing JavaScript structures
 - **What's new** - Per-release feature specific explanations of new language changes

-Which examples you have read are tracked in your browser via `localStorage`, and you get see a blue dot next to something you have read in the dropdown.
-If that blue dot is empty, it means the example has been updated since you read it.
+The examples that you have read are tracked in your browser via `localStorage`, and you get see a blue dot next to something you have read in the dropdown.
+If that blue dot is empty, it means the example has been updated since you last read it.